ConfigMate/configmate-gui/README.md

-# extension-terminal-sample
+# CLI File Parser

-This extension shows how to leverage the extension terminal API stabilized in v1.39 that enables an extension to handle a terminal's input and emit output.
+This extension uses the extension terminal API stabilized in v1.39 that enables an extension to handle a terminal's input and emit output.
+It is based on vscode's [cli-file-parser](https://github.com/Microsoft/vscode-extension-samples/tree/main/cli-file-parser).

 ## VS Code API